croz-ltd/nrich/nrich-security-csrf-spring-boot-starter/README.md

 ```

-### Using the library
+### Using the module

-The library supports both reactive and servlet environments and will register either a custom `HandlerInterceptor` if in a servlet environment or a custom `WebFilter`
+The module supports both reactive and servlet environments and will register either a custom `HandlerInterceptor` if in a servlet environment or a custom `WebFilter`
 if in a reactive environment.
 An example configuration from properties file is given bellow:

 ```yaml